 If you know which team won Super Bowl XIII, congratulations, you can graduate to Pregame.

-You haven’t a clue about punting and blitzing.
+You haven't a clue about punting and blitzing.
 Special teams?
-Do your homework first and visit Dummies.com to become familiar with the ins and outs of the game.
+Do your homework first and read up on the rules to become familiar with the ins and outs of the game.

 - Don't ask, "Why do they do that?" during the game play.
 Make a mental or written note and ask your question during a time out, commercial or half time.